 A governing board consisting of Daily Bruin alumni oversees, manages and promotes the alumni network.
 Committees are in charge of the following projects:

 Please check out our "Volunteer" page to see more.

 The Daily Bruin has had to undergo significant changes in recent years due to steadily- declining advertising revenue.
 To maintain daily publication, The Bruin has had to seek funding from student fees in 2009 and 2016.
 To limit rent costs, the Kerckhoff Hall office was reduced to about half its previous size in 2017.
 The full-time student media advisor position was eliminated, and the rest of the professional staff has been reduced to just three positions.
 Editor stipends have fallen sharply, requiring many staff members to take additional jobs.

 The future of journalism depends on the continued success of college newspapers like the Daily Bruin, training the next generation of journalists and media professionals.
-Here are the ways the DBAN and its members can financially support the Daily Bruin:
+To see how the DBAN and its members can help The Bruin, please visit our "Give Back" page.

-- The Centennial and Beyond: In 2019, the centennial of UCLA and the Daily Bruin, we will work toward gaining official UCLA Alumni Association recognition as an affinity alumni network and fully implement the above-stated goals and objectives.
+In 2019 – the centennial of UCLA and the Daily Bruin – we will work to build our board and committees.
+With official UCLA Alumni Association recognition as an affinity alumni network, we are prepared to hit the ground running for our goals and objectives.

 "The Daily Bruin launched my career as a professional journalist.
 On the day I walked into the newsroom in Kerckhoff Hall as a freshman, I began learning how to cover a large, diverse community and how to apply principles of fairness and rigor to high-stakes stories.
 I saw the huge impact that a student newspaper could have in shaping not just campus discourse, but major national news events.
 I often tell aspiring reporters that the only way to learn how to be a journalist is to do the work, day in and day out.
 That’s what I had the chance to do at the Daily Bruin, and I will be forever grateful for the experience."